geoffleyland/lua-readosm/README.md

 only ways, and `ways,relations` will read only ways and relations.
 Only reading the parts of the file you need can make things *much* faster.

+readosm returns -1234567890 when the uid field is undefined. lua-readosm returns -1, which matches what is in the PBF file (if you're reading PBF).

 ## 3. Requirements